+Teacher Representative

-Teacher Representative Director of Pupil Personnel Dawn Condello 838-6900 x2015
+Director of Pupil Personnel Dawn Condello 838-6900 x2015

+School Bus Driver Ron Mackey 838-6900 x2703

+School Bus Monitor Ron Mackey 838-6900 x2703

 CONCEPTS OF OPERATION

 - 1. The District-wide School Safety and Emergency Management Plan will be directly linked to individual Building-level Emergency Response Plans for each school.
 Protocols developed in the District-wide School Safety and Emergency Management Plan will guide the development and implementation of Building-level Emergency Response Plans. - 2.
 All District building plans have been standardized to the extent possible so that leadership decisions are consistent and leaders may be interchangeable as necessary.
 The training and expectations set at the district level are applicable to all building team members. - 3.
 In the event of an emergency or violent incident, the initial response at an individual school will be by the Building Emergency Response Team. - 4.
 Once the Superintendent and/or their designee are notified, the District Emergency Response Team may be mobilized to respond, and when appropriate, local emergency officials will be notified.
 All will follow the emergency management protocols and practices outlined in the National Incident Management System (NIMS) and will practice Incident Command System (ICS) techniques to better manage these events.